InterfaceConsciousness/interfaceconsciousness.github.io/_pages/publications.md

 <!-- \* denotes equal contribution. -->

-*Our research features deep theoretical work and thrives through collaboration.
+*Our research features foundational theoretical work and thrives through collaborations and applications.
 We actively seek partners to test ideas in new domains.*

 ## Foundational works
 * R. Prentner.
 [Mathematized Phenomenology and the Science of Consciousness](https://doi.org/10.1007/s11097-025-10060-z), *Phenomenology and the Cognitive Sciences*, 2025.